programmer-ke/replatform/README.md

   page.
 If you check in the server at the location `/var/www` you'll see a directory for each domain, and a file named `index.html` in each of these directories.
-This is the placeholder that is created to server as the landing page for your domain.
+This is the placeholder that is created to serve as the landing page for each domain.
 To publish your websites, upload the collection of pages that make up your websites into these locations.
 The only requirement is that there should be a page named `index.html` that serves as the landing page